 “I dreamed a dragon was eating a pig!” he shouted, running over to the TV.

 “A dragon and a pig?
 What about a monkey?
 Was the dream in Chinese?”
 Sasha watched him snicker at the word monkey and put on the air traffic controller headphones she made him wear while he watched his hockey DVDs.
 He sat down with his back to her across the room, criss-cross-apple-sauced in front of the screen in his Scooby-Doo pyjama pants, his frame wobbling slightly under the weight of the headphones.
 The hockey movie began.
 The cuts were so frantic Sasha felt they hinted at a serious crack addiction on the part of the editor.
-The relentless, flashing images she could just about withstand, but she needed them to be silent: t.
-To add sound would force her to open vodka at nine o’clock in the morning and drink it straight from the bottle.
+The relentless, flashing images she could just about withstand, but she needed them to be silent: to add sound would force her to open vodka at nine o’clock in the morning and drink it straight from the bottle.

 Her cell phone rang.